Achieve Your Dream Abs through Training: 3 Strategies for Success

-- Include compound lifts in your weekly resistance training program!
-Squats, deadlifts, chin ups and presses force the core to be braced under load and will create the most metabolic disturbance in the body, which accelerates fat loss.
-When doing direct core work, strive to find exercises that you cannot do more than 10 repetitions of during a set.
-Our abs are primarily made up of fast twitch muscle fibers which respond best to high intensity exercises.
-A high intensity exercise is not 100 crunches but rather an exercise that is very difficult to do for 8-10 reps.
-You want multiple low rep sets if you desire impressive looking abs.
+Incorporate compound lifts into your resistance training routine!
+Exercises such as squats, deadlifts, chin-ups, and presses force your core muscles to engage under load while creating metabolic disturbance in the body, which aids in fat loss.
+When targeting your core directly, focus on exercises that challenge you to do no more than 10 repetitions per set.
+The abs mainly consist of fast-twitch muscle fibers that respond best to high-intensity exercises.
+Aim for multiple sets with low reps if you want impressive-looking abs.
 Some of my favorite exercises are: hanging garhammers, incline garhammers, Swiss ball jack knives, hanging leg raises and the ab wheel.

-- Lastly, add one to two days of sprint training per week to your weekly strength training program.
-If you are physically capable, adding weekly sprint work is one of the fastest ways to lose belly fat.
-100% effort for 10-20 seconds, using a 1:6 work:rest ratio.
-If you sprint for 10 seconds, rest 60 seconds between sets.
-If you sprint for 20 seconds, rest for 120 seconds between sets.
-Complete 10-15 sets.
-If you are using maximum effort, you should not be able to do much more than 15 sets.
-Be sure to warm up thoroughly before performing sprint work.
+Lastly, consider adding sprint training to your weekly strength training program.
+If you’re physically capable, incorporating sprint workouts is one of the fastest ways to shed belly fat.
+Give it your all for 10-20 seconds with a work-to-rest ratio of 1:6.
+For example, if you sprint for 10 seconds, rest for 60 seconds between sets; if you sprint for 20 seconds, rest for 120 seconds between sets.
+Complete around 10-15 sets but remember not to push yourself beyond what’s safe and manageable.
+Prioritize thorough warm-ups before engaging in sprint work.

 Resources: